YashaPushak/LAAAC/README.md

 # Installing LAAAC

  1. Create a python virtual environment
- 4. Download the latest version of LAAAC from https://github.com/YashaPushak/LAAAC
+ 2. Download the latest version of LAAAC from https://github.com/YashaPushak/LAAAC
- 5. While in the main LAAAC directory, install LAAAC's other required python packages
+ 3. While in the main LAAAC directory, install LAAAC with `pip install .`

-`pip install -r requirements.txt`.
+If you want to be able to plot the output from the example directory, install the optional dependencies with:
- 6. While in the main LAAAC directory, install LAAAC with `pip install .`
+`pip install .[plot]`

 # Quick Start Guide